 To create a category, the following steps should be followed:

-- From your dashboard, locate category and click on it; create new one, give it a title e.g. news and click on save.
+- From your dashboard, locate category, and click on it; create a new one, give it a title e.g. news and click on save.

-Follow the above step for all types of category you want to create.
+Follow the above step for all types of categories you want to create.